Senior Vice Provost

 Assistant Vice President of Academic Affairs (Interim)

-Dr. Scott Heinerichs reports directly to the Vice Provost and provides leadership in creating consistent and effective regional and specialized accreditation interactions and supporting strategic plan activities within Academic Affairs.
+Dr. Scott Heinerichs reports directly to the Senior Vice Provost and provides leadership in creating consistent and effective regional and specialized accreditation interactions and supporting strategic plan activities within Academic Affairs.
 He also supports faculty and staff in the oversight and evaluation of assessment plans to ensure uniformity in the assurance of student learning outcomes.
 Dr. Heinerichs has direct responsibility for the Teaching, Learning, and Assessment Center (TLAC).
 The TLAC provides resources for the daily work of teaching, learning, and assessment by faculty and staff and contains various faculty development committees for which Dr. Heinerichs provides directoversight (Committee of Excellence on Learning and Teaching, Faculty Mentoring, New Faculty Orientation, and University Assessment Advisory Committee).

 Dr. Heinerichs is an Associate Professor of Sports Medicine and has experience in curriculum development and student learning outcomes.
 He has published in the areas of educational outcomes assessment and the clinical education of athletic training students.
 He holds a doctorate in higher education academic leadership and a master of arts in teaching.
-Dr. Heinerichs served as Faculty Associate for Teaching, Learning, and Assessment for the last three years within the office of the Vice Provost.
+Dr. Heinerichs served as Faculty Associate for Teaching, Learning, and Assessment for the last three years within the office of the Senior Vice Provost.

 Associate Provost for Academic Affairs (Interim)